lidofinance/lido-ethereum-sdk/README.md

 ## Documentation

 For additional information about available methods and functionality, refer to the [the documentation for the Lido Ethereum SDK](packages/sdk/README.md).

+## Playground

+To check out SDK in action visit [playground](https://lidofinance.github.io/lido-ethereum-sdk/).
+Or tinker locally by cloning this repo and following [Playground instructions](playground/README.md).